-Due to the difficulties in predicting the fate of the Facility, we assume that it will contribute a fixed amount of 133,000 MTE CO2 to campus emissions from 2012 to 2050.
+Due to the difficulties in predicting the fate of the Facility, we assume that it will contribute a fixed amount of 120,000 MTE CO2 to campus emissions from 2012 to 2050.
 Since the facility itself has been built to high efficiency building standards, and most of its power consumption is mission driven, additional opportunities for reduction do not seem available at this time.
 However, any future possibilities to reduce the facility’s power consumption should be investigated.
 The campus will include charges for the purchase of renewable electricity when competing for the next supercomputer.

-National Petascale Computing Targets and Strategies

-Targets

-Offset the GHG impacts of the National Petascale Computing Facility when the next contract is negotiated.

-Strategies

-Impose charges for the purchase of renewable energy at the National Petascale Computing Facility at the earliest opportunity and on any new energy user of similar scope.

 Energy Generation

 Our goal of campus carbon neutrality cannot be achieved without addressing both demand and supply-side strategies.
 As discussed earlier, annual campus carbon emissions are very sensitive to the fuel mix utilized at our Abbott power generating facility.
 Both coal-fired and gas-fired boilers are utilized to meet the steam demand for campus, producing co-generated electricity as a by-product.
-Since coal combustion generates over 200 lbs of CO2 per MMBTU of energy released and natural gas generates about 120lbs of CO2 per MMBTU, we should consider emphasizing a larger role for natural gas in the near term.
+Since coal combustion generates over 200 lbs of CO2 per MMBTU of energy released and natural gas generates about 120lbs of CO2 per MMBTU, we should consider emphasizing a larger role for natural gas in the near term if gas prices remain competitive.
 An easy transition to natural gas in the short term will substantially lower our GHG emissions and act as a bridge to a more intensive use of renewable energy systems in the long term.

 Reduce Our Coal Dependence